 Investments: - The perpetual care trust fund, which is managed by the trust department of two local banks, had investments other than ones approved by state statue.
-State of Mississippi statue dictates the types of investments allowed for excess operating funds.
+State of Mississippi statue dictates the types of investments allowed for excess operating funds and requires an investment policy approved by the Board of the City commensurate with the State rules and regulations.

-Response: - The City's legal department will review state statue and recommend to the City's board its compliance or noncompliance.
+Response: - The City's legal department will review state statute and recommend to the City's board its compliance or noncompliance.